 There’s no denying that this is a sports-minded town.
 Fans cheer on their National Football League team, the Kansas City Chiefs, at Arrowhead Stadium, while enjoying extravagant pre-game tailgate parties.
 The 2020 Season saw them win the Superbowl LIV, beating the San Francisco 49ers and giving the Kansas City Chiefs their first Superbowl win in fifty years!
 The area’s Major League Baseball team, the Kansas City Royals, won the 2015 World Series and continue to delight fans next door at the “K,” Kauffman Stadium.

 Sporting Park, a soccer-specific stadium near the Village West retail center in Kansas City, Kan., is the home of Sporting Kansas City, the 2013 MLS National Champions.
 Two Sporting players, Matt Besler and Graham Zusi, played in the 2014 World Cup in Brazil.
 For fans of NASCAR and other auto racing, Kansas City, Kansas, is the home of the Kansas International Speedway, located just south of Sporting Park and Village West.
 Sports fans can also visit this area to enjoy the Kansas City T-Bones, the area’s minor-league baseball team.

-The Sprint Center is Kansas City’s home for basketball, concerts, family shows, special events, etc. This arena seats in excess of 18,000 people and shares a common lobby with the College Basketball Experience, a 41,500-square-foot entertainment facility that contains interactive basketball exhibits and houses the National Collegiate Basketball Hall of Fame.
+The T-mobile Center is Kansas City’s home for basketball, concerts, family shows, special events, etc. This arena seats in excess of 18,000 people and shares a common lobby with the College Basketball Experience, a 41,500-square-foot entertainment facility that contains interactive basketball exhibits and houses the National Collegiate Basketball Hall of Fame.

 Amazing Fine Arts

 If the fine or performing arts are more to your taste, the area offers internationally known museums, fabulous gallery districts, and several theaters.
-Residents visit the Nelson-Atkins Museum of Art, Lyric Opera House, Kansas City Symphony, Missouri Repertory Theatre, Starlight Theatre, New Theatre Restaurant, State Ballet of Missouri, Theater in the Park, and the Carlsen Center at Johnson County Community College, among others.
+Residents visit the Nelson-Atkins Museum of Art, Lyric Opera House, Kansas City Symphony, Kansas City Repertory Theatre, Starlight Theatre, New Theatre Restaurant, Kansas City Ballet, Theater in the Park, and the Carlsen Center at Johnson County Community College, among others.
 The Kauffman Center for the Performing Arts opened in September of 2011 and will host the Kansas City Symphony, Kansas City Ballet, Lyric Opera and a number of other art organizations.
 Leawood also boasts an outstanding public art program and first rate community theater productions, thanks to the Leawood Arts Council, and the Leawood Stage Company.